akankshamate/Spring-Boot/README.md

 "pom.xml" have all maven dependencies which we have added at the time of creating Starter-project.
 Dependencies: spring-boot-starter-web, spring-boot-starter-web-services , tomcat-jasper, spring-boot-starter-test, spring-boot-maven-plugin with their groupId and  artifactId

-Output:
+**Output:**
-From "AppCongiguration.java" String hello() method return "Hello AKanksha" String to the web Page.
+From "AppCongiguration.java" String hello() method return "Hello AKanksha" String and printing it on to the web Page.

 **SampleWebApp**